BenjiChejtman/BusBuddy/README.md

 # BusBuddy-Hardware
-3Software Hardware - BusBuddy 2023
+Software Hardware - BusBuddy 2023
+\n
-#BusBuddy's objective is to help blind people in their daily use of the public transport
+BusBuddy's objective is to help blind people in their daily use of the public transport